Group Facilitator FAQs

 What do students do at home?

-Depending on the course, students complete the teacher assigned AI activities that help them read and analyze texts using structured prompts, practice academic discussion in a low-pressure environment, and draft ideas, thesis statements, and short written responses.
+In full-year courses, students complete the teacher-assigned AI activities that help them read and analyze texts using structured prompts, practice academic discussion in a low-pressure environment, and draft ideas, thesis statements, and short written responses.
 Along the way, they receive immediate feedback that supports revision and helps them strengthen and improve their thinking and writing.
 Students come to class ready to think, not just listen.

 What does the teacher do during class?